-- A. Plumbing work is to depend upon actual alterations and improvements that have to be performed.
+- A. Plumbing work is to depend upon actual alterations and improvements that must be performed.
 However, a minimum scope of work for a typical tenant is to include all functions listed below: - 1.
 Prepare design drawings based upon proposed tenant layout. - a.
 Obtain building permit for construction using design drawings. - 2.
 Reroute existing and/or provide new piping as required. - a.
 Provide seismic restraints required by Code, or this Specification, for all equipment, pipe and materials furnished under this Section. - Contractor is responsible for design of restraints and for proof of adequacy of restraints. - 3.
 Add, relocate and/or remove existing plumbing fixtures.
 Plumbing to be abandoned shall have water, vent, and waste lines removed back to source. - a.
 Install plumbing fixtures per State Code of Regulations, (e.g. Title 24, Part 2, Chapter 11 B) requirements for access for persons with disabilities. - 4.
 Notify Landlord prior to any core drilling. - a.
 All coring locations shall be scanned prior to coring. - 1) Any coring planned in a 10' wide circumference around the Base Building Core area shall be scanned using the X-ray method prior to coring. - b.
 All coring shall be performed after hours or as directed by Landlord. - c.
 Contractor shall notify Landlord so that Landlord can verify scan results of all core locations prior to coring. - d.
-During coring; contractor shall be below the core location to catch any coring slurry and the concrete plug. - 5.
+During coring, contractor shall be below the core location to catch any coring slurry and the concrete plug. - 5.
 Review drawings with Landlord and Chief Engineer prior to construction. - 6.
 Arrange for necessary inspections, pay fees for inspections, and turn over copies of inspection reports and certificates to Landlord. - 7.
 Provide sub-metering for all gas installations, as allowed by the Lease. - 8.
 Provide sub-metering for water usage when consumption is projected to be more than 100 gals/day, or as allowed by the Lease.

 - 9. Hot work is not permitted when Fire Protection systems are impaired. - 10.
-Provide piping and equipment isolation to avoid excessive noise and vibration. - B. Submit request and schedule for disruptions to Landlord at least 48 hours in advance. - Contractor shall not close or open any Plumbing system valves.
+Provide piping and equipment isolation to avoid excessive noise and vibration. - a.
+In-wall piping insulators shall be installed at every other wall stud and at each stud on either side of a change in direction; as a minimum. - B. Submit request and schedule for disruptions to Landlord at least 48 hours in advance. - Contractor shall not close or open any Plumbing system valves.
 Contractor shall request from the Landlord that Base Building systems be secured or placed back in service by a Building Engineer.